Formerly General Educational Development (GED®)

 SWCC wants adults who are seeking a high school education to realize that graduation is not an impossible dream, but a realistic goal.
 Transition to postsecondary and/or employment is emphasized and can be achieved by attending classes at a local HSED site or taking HSED classes on-line through i-Pathways.
 A HSED certificate of completion is the first step to a better paying job, higher education, and more opportunities!

 HiSET® (High School Equivalency Test), has replaced GED in the state of Iowa as the assessment tool used to award the High School Equivalency Diploma.
 HiSET® is a series of five tests: reading, writing, math, social studies, and science.
 The test is computer-based and must be taken at one of the three SWCC testing locations.
 To learn more about HiSET, go to the HiSET fact sheet link.

 Note: "Persons seeking to meet the Iowa High School Equivalency Diploma requirements should be aware of companies that claim to offer the Test of High School Equivalency Exam (HSE) over the Internet or through correspondence courses.
 There are no on-line correspondence testing programs recognized American Council on Education (ACE).
 The only way to receive an Iowa High School Equivalency Diploma is to successfully pass the Official Test Battery by Iowa state standards, which is called HiSET.

-HSED brochures, a HSED Class Schedule listing locations, dates, times, and information about i-Pathways can be accessed by clicking on the links below.
+HSED brochures and information about i-Pathways can be accessed by clicking on the links below.

 • Work at their own pace